Sienci-Labs/Resources/lmmk2/handbook/ytsb-lmk2-feeds-and-speeds.md

   <li>Single flute upcut bits are the best choice for aluminum since they create large chips and clear them away very well.
 Avoid using any cutting bits with coatings which contain aluminum such as AITiN or TiAIN since aluminum will stick to these</li>
   <li>Make sure your cutting results in aluminum chips, instead of dust.
 When chips are cut, they carry away heat from the material and prevent the cutting bit from gumming up with molten aluminum.
 If your cuts are resulting in dust, try increasing feed rate or decreasing the router speed</li>
   <li>WD-40 or isopropyl alcohol can be used as coolant/cutting lubricant.
 Be sure that chips are still able to be cleared when using a coolant/cutting lubricant – compressed air is great for occasionally clearing out chips during cutting</li>
-  <li>Using an advanced CNC CAM program such as<a href="https://www.autodesk.com/products/fusion-360/overview"> Fusion 360</a> that allows for adaptive toolpathing can speed up your cutting and give you better results.
+  <li>Using an advanced CNC CAM program such as<a href="https://www.autodesk.com/products/fusion-360/overview" target="_blank" rel="noopener"> Fusion 360</a> that allows for adaptive toolpathing can speed up your cutting and give you better results.
 There is a steep learning curve, but if you’re planning on cutting a lot of aluminum, it may be worth learning</li>
 </ul>

 [tabby title="Reduced Speed"]